Workday Training Materials

 Frequently Asked Questions

-Is there a calendar where I can see when I need to submit my hours/when I need to approve my employee’s hours?
+When do I need to submit my hours/when I need to approve my employee’s hours?

-Yes!
-Here is a example calendar of the Non-Exempt Pay Period 5/16/14 - 6/15/14.
 In general, we recommend that you submit/approve hours on a weekly basis.
 The final deadline to submit/approve is 2 days after the last day of the period by 11:59pm (the 17th for Non-Exempt Employees, and the 2nd for Student Employees)

 I always work the same schedule.
 What is the fastest/easiest way to enter my time?

 Auto-fill from previous week!
 If anything changes, you can always go in and edit the time blocks once they are on your time card.
-Details are in the Non-Exempt (Hourly) Staff Time Entry guide.

 The last day of the pay period is midweek.
 Is it still OK to submit, even though I don’t have hours entered for the rest of the week?
 Will I be able to enter hours on that week later and resubmit?

 Yes, even if the last day of the pay period is midweek (15th), you should still submit.
 Once the first day of the next period is here (16th), you will be able to submit hours on those days.
 When you resubmit the week, you will only be paid for the new hours in the new period.